The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Applications of energy duality

 It suffices to show that \eqref{eq:cross-terms} vanishes.
 We will only prove it assuming that $\g$ is smooth.
-The general case of a Weil-Petersson quasicircle can be deduced using an approximation argument following exactly the same proof as \cite[Thm.\,3.1]{VW1}.
+The general case of a Weil--Petersson quasicircle can be deduced using an approximation argument following exactly the same proof as \cite[Thm.\,3.1]{VW1}.